Nine things to look for when comparing university courses

 Your degree could be assessed in lots of different ways – coursework, exams, practicals, presentations and group work.
 When comparing courses, take a look in detail at this to try and find the course that best plays to your academic strengths.

-Why it’s useful: if your courses up until now have had a specific leaning towards one method of assessment – BTEC Nationals often have a high coursework element to them, for instance - you may face a steep learning curve if you choose a course that heavily leans another way.
+Why it’s useful: if your courses up until now have had a specific leaning towards one method of assessment – Btec qualifications often have a high coursework element to them, for instance - you may face a steep learning curve if you choose a course that heavily leans another way.

 8. Graduate prospects